Xmior/gtforumsthemes/README.md

 themes.zip includes most of the weather renders for website with undone theme.css

+I gave up coding this project bcs I'm soooooo noob for that.
+Feel free to try make it work!

 How is that code works

 Popup UI (popup.html):